runwayml/learn/docs/installation.md

   <p>Docker icon in the Notifications area or System tray. </p>
 </div>

+<p class='note'><b>Check your Firewall</b>: If you encounter any issues with Docker on Windows, please check your Windows Firewall and see that it is not affecting Docker.
+Also, be sure that Windows has at least one Share Drive with Docker.</p>

 Please refer to [this official Docker](https://docs.docker.com/docker-for-windows/) installation guide on Windows if you are having any issues.

 - **On Linux**: verify if docker is installed and running with the following command: